LearnPhilanthropy.org | Co-Founder and Member, Advisory Board

 Lives: New York City

-Areas of Focus: Strategic thinking, planning and execution; talent development and organizational capacity; research; executive communications; facilitation.
+Areas of Focus: Strategic thinking, planning and execution; talent development and organizational capacity; research, writing, editing; group facilitation.

 info @ DARAMAJOR.COM